CEIAG and Work Related Learning Policy 2025/2026

 • Departments should highlight opportunities within each Scheme of Work to make explicit links between content, careers and work related learning.

-• Promoting awareness and understanding of work, industry and the economy delivered through the Personal Development Curriculum
+• Promoting awareness and understanding of work, industry and the economy delivered through the Personal Development Curriculum and form time sessions.

 • Welcoming back members of our Alumni to deliver talks and presentations